-IIASA's core funding comes from prestigious scientific institutions, its National Member Organizations (NMOs), in 21 countries in Africa, the Americas, Asia, Europe, and Oceania.
+IIASA's core funding comes from prestigious scientific institutions, its National Member Organizations (NMOs), in 22 countries in Africa, the Americas, Asia, Europe, and Oceania.
 These diverse income sources enable IIASA to perform research that is truly independent.
-Annual income in 2012 was a little under €18 million.
+Annual income in 2013 was over €18 million.

 Additional funding comes from contracts, grants, and donations from governments, international organizations, academia, business, and individuals.
 Between 2006 and 2013, this additional funding (that is, from third-party sources over and above the National Member

-In addition, two special funds exist at IIASA to facilitate private donations.
-These are the Endowment Fund which helps further innovative scientific research and the Annual Fund which finances the participation of young scientists in the Program.
+In addition, special funds exist at IIASA to facilitate private donations.
+These include the IIASA Fund which helps further innovative scientific research and the Annual Fund which finances the participation of young scientists in the Young Scientists Summer Program.

 National Member Organizations